 Orientation and Technical Support

-AJMLS has taken steps to ensure that the LL.M. programs are supported by comprehensive administrative and technical support so that students are provided with a superior educational experience.
-Students admitted to the LL.M. in Employment Law program will attend a 2 day Orientation event at the AJMLS campus in Atlanta before beginning their first semester courses.
-As part of this residential orientation, students will attend a course that will guide them through the set-up and configuration of their personal computer systems and which will address common issues before they become support issues and impact a learning session.
-Students in both programs will have continuing access to an online orientation course that addresses set-up and tips for online learners, and introduces the student to the Moodle learning environment.
+The online LL.M. programs are supported by comprehensive administrative and technical support so that students are provided with a superior educational experience.
+LL.M. in Employment Law students attend a two day Orientation event at the AJMLS campus in Atlanta before beginning their first semester courses.
+Students in both online LL.M. programs have continuing access to an online orientation course that addresses set-up and tips for online learners, and introduces the student to the Moodle learning environment.
 Technical support is available 24 hours a day.

 Moodle Learning Platform